Speiser meets Misiurewicz: Introduction and main results

 Usually if we do not assume \emph{uniform hyperbolicity}, singular values are allowed in the Julia set.
 For non-uniformly hyperbolic maps, restrictions are often put on the singular orbits (orbits of singular values).
 Regarding this, there are several well known conditions, such as the Misiurewicz condition, semi-hyperbolicity, the Collet-Eckmann condition etc., in rational dynamics.
 Among them, the Misiurewicz condition, which roughly means that the critical points are non-recurrent, will be considered in this paper in the transcendental setting.

-We will in this paper propose a Misiurewicz condition in the transcendental setting.
 A first attempt is to borrow the definition from rational dynamics directly.
-However, this does not sound reasonable.
-For instance, the map $z\mapsto z-1+e^{-z}+2\pi i$ does not have any recurrent critical points but does have wandering domains.
+Recall that a rational map satisfies the Misiurewicz condition if it is non-hyperbolic, has no parabolic cycles and moreover, the omega limit set of each critical point in the Julia set does not contain any critical point.
+However, a direct adoption of this definition does not sound reasonable.
+Transcendental functions satisfying the above condition may still behave quite differently.
 Intuitively, Misiurewicz maps should, in a sense, exhibit similar properties as hyperbolic maps.
-To present a reasonable definition for the Misiurewicz condition, we probably want to exclude those maps with wandering domains or Baker domains.
+To present a reasonable definition for the Misiurewicz condition and to make perturbations meaningful, we probably want to consider those maps in better parameter spaces.
 Therefore, we propose such a definition in the following.
 To start with, we introduce several notions and notations.

 Let $f$ be an entire function.
 The set of singularities of the inverse of $f$ consists of critical and asymptotic values in $\c$ of $f$, and is denoted by $\sing(f^{-1})$.
 We put, for some integer $k$,